Meet the Team

 Jennifer earned the Certified Educational Planner designation and holds a certificate in College Counseling from UCLA.
 She has advised high school and college students in the U.S. and abroad regarding academic planning and successful college and graduate program search and application strategies since 1994, and has helped hundreds of students on a volunteer basis.
 She relies on her extensive admissions experience and knowledge of the admissions and academic landscape, as well as her ability to connect with teens, to help students navigate high school and find colleges that are a great fit.
 Ms. Tabbush loves every minute spent working with students.
 She and her husband Victor have two sons.
-Ben graduated from UCLA Phi Beta Kappa, Summa Cum Laude with College Honors.
-Zach attends Vanderbilt University.
+Ben graduated from UCLA Phi Beta Kappa and Summa Cum Laude with College Honors.
+Zach graduated from Vanderbilt University Phi Beta Kappa.
 Jennifer served a three-year term on the Board of Directors of the Independent Educational Consultants Association from 2016-2019, where she also was a member of the Finance Committee from 2013-2019.
 She is a member of the following professional organizations: